La’o Hamutuk

 Kontratu SO-22-23 (Area P) fó ba Eni

-Chuditch contract TL-SO-19-16 awarded to Sunda Energy (Baron Oil) and TimorGAP
+Chuditch contract TL-SO-19-16 awarded to Sunda Energy (formerly Baron Oil) and TimorGAP

 In the first new contract signed after the Boundary Treaty came into effect, on 8 November 2019 ANPM awarded a no-tender contract to Singapore-based SundaGas (75%, operator) and TimorGAP (25%) for a 3,571 km2 area in the former Joint Development Area.
 It is part of former Minza contract area JPDA 06-101A, which includes the Chuditch gas prospect.
 PSC TL-SO-19-16 (Portuguese)